george-pon/mycentos7javadocker/README.md

 # mycentos7javadocker

-This image is my convinient environment on CentOS 7 includes man pages, iproute, bind-utils, jq, kubectl CLI and java11, gradle.
+This image is my convinient environment on CentOS 7 includes man pages, iproute, bind-utils, jq, kubectl CLI and java 11, gradle 5.

 ## how to use